-One of the best ways to improve your financial situation is to create extra cash flow.
+One of the best ways to improve your financial situation is to create extra cash flow with a side hustle.

-Traditionally this has meant getting a raise or a second job, but in today’s technology-driven economy, there are more ways than ever to pursue additional income streams.
+Traditionally, earning more money meant getting a Raise or a second job.
+But in today’s technology-driven economy, there are more ways than ever to pursue additional income streams.

 Side hustles are a great way to earn extra money on your own terms.